Gary Dahl (businessman)

-Gary Ross Dahl (born December 18, 1936 - March 23, 2015) was an American businessman and advertising director.
+Gary Ross Dahl (December 18, 1936 - March 23, 2015) was an American businessman and advertising director.
 He founded and created the collectable toy Pet Rock—smooth stones from the city of Rosarito, Baja California, Mexico, in the mid-1970s—which was successful enough to make him a millionaire.

 Early life

 Dahl was born on December 18, 1936, in Bottineau, North Dakota, and raised in Spokane, Washington.
 His mother was a waitress and his father was a lumber-mill worker.
 He studied at Washington State University.
 He worked as a freelance copy editor.

 Career

 Pet Rock

 By 1975, Dahl was living in Los Gatos, California, and still worked in copy editing.
 He reportedly came up with the concept of a pet rock while at a bar with friends in April.
 After they discussed the effort involved in taking care of pets, Dahl, joking, told them that his pet rock required little to no care.
 Dahl soon decided that he could turn the idea into a profitable novelty; in the weeks that followed, he wrote a 36-page instruction book, got two people to invest in the product, and purchased "Mexican beach stones".

 Dahl began selling the rocks in August, and two months later was reportedly selling 10,000 a day in the lead-up to the holiday season.
 He sold an estimated 1.3 to 1.5 million rocks.
 The craze made Dahl a minor celebrity; it was widely covered in the media, he was on The Tonight Show twice, and received so many calls he later said he “taught my P.R. guy to impersonate me so he could also answer my calls.”
 The fad only lasted about half a year, the product's investors took Dahl to court and made him pay additional compensations, and by February 1976 the rocks were not selling well, but that was enough to make Dahl a millionaire.